opendatadiscovery/odd-collectors/README.md

 # Collector configuration using alternative Secrets Backend
 There is an option to store collector configuration settings via Secrets Backend (only AWS SSM Parameter Store is supported for now).
 Using this approach you need to create your secrets in the chosen Secret Backend provider according to the naming and backend configuration specified in `secrets_backend` section of `collector_config.yaml`.
-More detailed information with comments about `secrets_backend` you can find right now is placed in  `odd-collector/collector_config.yaml` snippet.
+More detailed information with usage examples you can find below in
+"Usage Example" section.
+Also some actual information can be found in `odd-collector` documentation and `odd-collector/collector_config.yaml` snippet.

 # Usage Example